mes258/ssssnake/designDoc.md

 By Vincent Portelli and Michael Smith; For Beta V0

+new idea: use semaphore to update world, make sure all snakes update only once, then update world again, etc

+## New stuff:

+World:
+	* resolve snake collisions
+	* resolve apple eating
+	* gets new apples
+	* determines winning snake with scores in SHM
+	* draw world
+Snakes:
+	* determines next step
+	* add points to SHM
+	* send direction

+## New structs
+world:
+	* Make in main function
+	* pass to snake threads
+	* update in main function
+	* In world:
+		* has list of four snakes
+		* has list of apples
+		* has winning snake

+snakes:
+	* Make in threads, add to world (passed to thread)
+	* Tick snakes in threads, with semaphores
+	* In snake:
+		* has chartype
+		* has previous head position
+		* has current head position
+		* has direction (UP,DOWN,LEFT,RIGHT)
+		* has points
+		* has linked list of body coordinates
+		* doesn't have world (?)

+tick world:
+	* go through array of snakes and check each snakes head against every other coordinate in all snakes
+		* if overlap, kill snake
+		* if head coordinate == apple coordinate, increase points, eat apple, etc
+			* add new apple and rand(x) and rand(y)
+	* Check for collisions with the wall?
+	* gets scores from SHM, determine largest, display snake name tick snakes:
+	* move forward 1 space
+	* update score in shm
+	* return the direction to world (?)

+### order:
+world starts
+world stops
+snake1 starts
+snake1 stops
+snake2 starts
+snake2 stops
+snake3 starts
+snake3 stops
+snake4 starts
+snake4 stops
+world starts
+etc

 ## Files:
 * `snake.c`
 	* This is the main file.
 It creates the board, the user snake and all the AI snakes.
 Run this file to play the game. /Note: As of 04/19/2018, this compiles but is very broken.
 After running, press "q" to quit./